Emmerson Sutton: Career

 Born in Lewisham, Sutton joined the Queens Park Rangers at under-12 level.

 In October 2024, Sutton joined Southern League Premier Division South side Hanwell Town on a work-experience loan deal.
 In January 2025, he returned to Queens Park Rangers and signed a first professional contract.
 Prior to the new contract, he had been linked with a number of Premier League clubs, having drawn comparisons to another former Queens Park Rangers player, Ebere Eze.

 On 21 April 2025, Sutton made his professional debut as a second-half substitute in a 2–1 defeat to Swansea City.

 On 17 September 2025, Sutton joined Morecambe on loan.
+On 13 January 2026, the loan was extended until the end of the season.

+On 14 January 2026, Sutton was recalled from his loan at Morecambe.
+He joined Harrogate Town on loan on 23 January 2026.

+He scored his first professional EFL goal against Cambridge ending their 14 match unbeaten run.